AmbireTech/adex-protocol/components/smart-platform.md

 @TODO adex-smart-platform: might need a restriction on the max publishers, or on min spend per publisher; since otherwise it might not be worth it for a publisher to withdraw

 @TODO adex-smart-platform parameters: e.g. `{ batching: { maxEvents, maxTime } }`

+@TODO you can do an affiliate network, by rewarding the publisher if someone bought something on the site of the advertiser

+@TODO encrypt user's data in the SDK? with a key from the nodes?

+@TODO homomorphic encryption or some kind of obfuscation of the data in the SDK? how can this be done?